clojurewerkz/monger.docs/articles/commands.md

 Monger command API was designed to for flexibility: it lets developers to use new commands as soon as MongoDB server supports them.
 However, many commands are used more often than others and their API does not change any more.
 Monger provides convenient functions for some of them in the `monger.command` namespace.

+## MongoDB Commands and Map Ordering

+MongoDB command documents may depend on map ordering.
+So, when using `monger.core/command` to execute commands Monger does not provide helper functions for, make sure you use [clojure.core/sorted-map](http://clojure.github.com/clojure/clojure.core-api.html#clojure.core/sorted-map) instead of a map literal.
+Otherwise you may [start seeing "unknown command" errors](https://groups.google.com/forum/?fromgroups=#!topic/clojure-mongodb/IMEnskx6yXo).

 ## Common Commands